molano1979/Portfolio-/README.md

 ### Deployed Projects

-My current deployed projects are my updated portfolio and the first class project we worked in as a team named.
+My current deployed projects are my updated portfolio and the first class project we worked in as a team.
 When viewing my portfolio you will see my name, an avatar and links to a section about me, link to my first project and place holders for future projects, and how to contact me.
 Since the last time workingon this portfolio, I have learned CSS, JavaScript and currently Node.JS.
 I've added a countdown timer to the last day of bootcamp to upgrade my portfolio with my JavaScript skills.